SERG-Delft/rusiga/README.md

         phenotype2 = chrom[100..199]
         phenotype2 = chrom[200..299]
         # calculate fitness
-        fitness = (penotype1 + phenotype2) / phenotype3
+        fitness = (phenotype1 + phenotype2) / phenotype3
         return fitness
     end

-A population with GA-parameters is created as follows:
+A population with GA-parameters is created as follows,

     # Rusiaga::Population.new(#_of_invids,
     #                         chromosome_size,